snowair/docker-workspace/Dockerfiles/php/README.md

 # About this Repo

+This is a fork repo from https://github.com/docker-library/php.

+The diffrent from the origin one is that :

-PHP in this docker is compiled with many usefull php-exts for delvelpment.
+* PHP in this docker is compiled with many usefull php-exts for delvelpment.
 So, don't use it for production.

 All Exts
 ------------